stefanledin/responsify-wp/README.txt

 1. Select the image sizes that you want to use in your templates.
 It's also possible to specify your own media queries.
-2. Use the Picture::create() function to generate Picturefill markup inside your templates.
+2. Use the Picture::create() function to generate responsive images inside your templates.
 3. Congratulations!
 A responsive header image.
 4. You can also use the Picture::create( 'style' ) function to generate CSS and media queries for large background images.
 5. A <style> tag will be created and contains the generated media queries for the background.

 == Changelog ==
+= 1.6.0 =
+* RWP now supports the sizes/srcset attributes.
+It's the new default markup pattern.
+* Bugfixes and improvements.

 = 1.5.2 =
 * Bugfix.
 Custom media queries works with the picture element now.